SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 can produce multiple chunks.
 This process is called bottom-up chunking.
 The first chunk is produced in the substate where the problem-solving that produced the result occurred.
-The next chunk is based on the implicit match of the first chunk in one of the higher level problem- spaces.
+The next chunk is based on the implicit match of the first chunk in one of the higher level problem-spaces.
 If that match is lower than the state that the result is being returned to, Soar will backtrace through the chunk match and learn a second chunk (relative to the substate that the chunk matched in).
 This process continues until it learns a chunk that only creates